 The cyber security sector is facing a significant skills gap at a time when threats and the legal and commercial consequences of inadequate security are increasing.
 Emerging application areas such as the Internet of Things and Smart Cities offer new benefits, but also new vulnerabilities to accidental or malicious actions.

-Full-time: Three years, Part-time: Four years
+Full-time: Three years (four years with industry placement year), Part-time: Four years

 Campus, Full-time and Part-time